kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest.md

 ### Synopsis

-Report a Bitbucket pull request evidence for an artifact in a Kosli pipeline.
+Report a Github pull request evidence for an artifact in a Kosli pipeline.
 It checks if a pull request exists for the artifact (based on its git commit) and report the pull-request evidence to the artifact in Kosli.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).